arduino/arduino-connector/README.md

 # Arduino Connector

-arduino-connect allows your board to connect to the arduino-cloud and push and receive message through mqtt
+The Arduino Connector allows your device to connect to the Arduino Cloud, and push and receive message through the [MQTT protocol](http://mqtt.org/).
+You can see and control all your cloud-enabled devices via a web app called [My Devices](https://create.arduino.cc/devices).

 ## Install

-You can follow the [create getting-started](https://create.arduino.cc/getting-started) to create a device and install the connector onto a board.
+Follow the Getting Started guides to install the connector and allow your devices to communincate with the cloud via Arduino Create.
+You can install the connector onto a [Up2 board](https://create.arduino.cc/getting-started/up2) or a generic [Intel-based platform running Linux](https://create.arduino.cc/getting-started/intel-platforms).

 ### How does it work?

-Arduino-connector gets installed on a board and does the following things:
+The Arduino Connector gets installed on a device and does the following things:

-- Connects to mqtt using the certificate and key generated during installation
+- Connects to MQTT using the certificate and key generated during installation
-- Starts and Stops sketches acording to the received commands from mqtt
+- Starts and Stops sketches according to the received commands from MQTT
-- Collects the output of the sketches in order to send them on mqtt
+- Collects the output of the sketches in order to send them on MQTT

 ### Install from source

-Arduino-Connector is tied to a specific device registered within the arduino cloud.
-The getting started does everything for you, but if you want to do things the hard way, go ahead.
+The Arduino Connector is tied to a specific device registered within the Arduino Cloud.
+The [getting started guide](https://create.arduino.cc/getting-started) does everything for you, but if you want to do things the hard way, please read the following instructions:

 1. To build the connector from source make sure you have the [go toolchain](https://golang.org/doc/install) installed and this repository cloned in `$GOPATH/src/github.com/arduino/arduino-connector.